 7. EQUIPMENT, LAND & FACILITIES

-GAF has extensive agricultural lands across our locations which may be available for research purposes.
-Guidelines for using GAF property will be dependent on the location and nature of the request and will be determined on a case by case basis.
+GAF has extensive agricultural lands across our locations which may be available for research projects by request.
+Applicants interested in using a GAF site for their project are required to submit the GAF Land Use Form four weeks prior to the deadline for proposal submission, and the Land Use Form link was sent in the LOI acceptance letter.
+Requests will be approved on a case-by-case basis.
 All researchers working on GAF property are required to pass a fingerprint FBI background screening.

 8. RESEARCH TEAM